YouTube Analytics for Channels in 2026: Beyond Studio Basics (Including the Ask Studio Gap)

 If you're under 10K subs and just learning analytics: stay on Studio.
 Pick 5 metrics that matter (views, watch time, AVD, CTR, retention curve).
 Check them weekly.
 Don't overcomplicate.

-If you're an agency running client channels: you need Layer 1 across many clients (AgencyAnalytics or equivalent) + Layer 3 and 4 for the strategic recommendation that justifies your retainer.
-Pulse Reports with white-label branding sit on Agency Starter tier ($249/mo) and above — branded PDFs with your logo and colors, no OneTube branding on the client-facing deliverable.
+If you're an agency running client channels: you need Layer 1 across many clients (AgencyAnalytics at $20/client or equivalent) + Layer 3 and 4 for the strategic recommendation that justifies your retainer.
+Pulse Reports with white-label branding sit on Agency Starter tier ($199/mo) and above — branded PDFs with your logo and colors, no OneTube branding on the client-facing deliverable.
+Run the free audit on a client's biggest competitor to see what the white-label report would surface.

 The creators and agencies who win 2026 on YouTube won't be the ones with the most-tracked metrics.
 They'll be the ones with the cleanest stack — one tool per analytics layer, no overlap, no missing layer.